beyondi8/Mr.-Ranedeer-AI-Tutor-CSV/README.md

 # Mr. Ranedeer: Your personalized AI Tutor!
+Now in CSV!

+This version is just a conversion of the original Mr. Ranedeer to CSV format with a token reduction of ~40%.
+(Further testing is needed, but it should also work with GPT-3.5.)

 Unlock the potential of GPT-4 with Mr. Ranedeer AI Tutor, a customizable prompt that delivers personalized learning experiences for users with diverse needs and interests.